Skip to main content

 • Enclomiphene ∞ This may be included in some protocols.
 Enclomiphene is a selective estrogen receptor modulator (SERM) that can also stimulate the pituitary to produce more LH and FSH, further supporting natural testosterone production and testicular volume.

-This multi-faceted approach ensures that while exogenous testosterone is providing the primary therapeutic benefit, the body’s own hormonal axis is supported, and potential from metabolic conversion are actively managed.
+This multi-faceted approach ensures that while exogenous testosterone is providing the primary therapeutic benefit, the body’s own hormonal axis is supported, and potential side effects from metabolic conversion are actively managed.
 This creates a more holistic and sustainable form of hormonal recalibration.

 Effective male TRT protocols combine testosterone with ancillary medications like Gonadorelin and Anastrozole to support the body’s natural systems.